julzaza/wildwitchherbs/_pages/herbal-remedies-for-anxiety-and-emotional-stability-guide.md

 Something you can return to when your system is already overwhelmed.

 Knowing which herbs are calming is one thing.
-Knowing how to combine them into **herbal blends for anxiety** that work in real situations is something else entirely.
+Using them correctly when anxiety is already present is another.

-This guide focuses on simple, effective **anxiety tea recipes** and blends you can use depending on how anxiety shows up in your body.
+This guide focuses on simple, effective **herbal blends for anxiety**.
+It is built as practical tea recipes you can return to when your system is overwhelmed.

 ---

-## ✦ Simple Anxiety Tea Recipes & Herbal Blends
+## ✦ Herbal Remedies for Anxiety: What You’ll Actually Get

+This is not a list of herbs.

+It’s a set of **working herbal blends for anxiety**, designed for real situations.

 Inside the guide:

-- 5 targeted herbal recipes for different types of anxiety
+5 targeted tea recipes for **different anxiety states** + 1 bonus remedy

-- exact ingredient amounts and preparation methods
+- **exact ingredient amounts** and preparation methods
-- when and how to use each blend
+- **when to use** each blend (day, night, acute, ongoing)
-- a faster-acting method for sudden overwhelm
+- a **faster-acting method** for sudden overwhelm
-- a bonus recipe: cold infusion for long-term nervous system support
+- bonus recipe: a cold infusion for **long-term nervous system support**

-Each recipe is built for a specific state you can recognize:
+Each blend is built for a specific pattern:

-- restless nights where the body won’t switch off
+- **restless nights** where the body won’t switch off
-- chest tension and physical anxiety
+- **chest tension** and physical anxiety
-- sudden spikes that need fast calming
+- sudden **spikes that need fast calming**
-- emotional heaviness and overwhelm
+- emotional **heaviness and overwhelm**
-- daytime anxiety when you still need to function
+- **daytime anxiety** when you still need to function

 Simple herbs.
 Used properly.
 That’s usually enough.

----

-## ✦ Herbal Remedies for Anxiety (That You Can Actually Use)

-This is a simple, repeatable **tea ritual for calming the nervous system**.

-Not theory.
-Not scattered recipes.

-A **clear practice** you can follow when anxiety is already present.

-Inside, you’ll find:

-- Exact herbal blends (with ratios)
-- When to use each blend (day vs night, mild vs intense anxiety)
-- A grounding ritual to pair with the tea
-- Simple preparation methods (no overwhelm, no complexity)

 ---